phuquocphan95/LabelingTool/README.md

 # Requirements
 - NodeJS 6.10.1 or higher
-- Python 2.7.13 (with PyVi and pandas)
+- Python 2.7.13 (with nnvlp and pandas)

 # New Features!